levante85/httptrottle/README.md

 This software in alpha quality, don't use it in a production environment, it's not even completed.

 #### Thank You Notes
-Massive thanks to https://github.com/didip/tollbooth since httptrottler is a fork of it.
+Massive thanks to https://github.com/didip/tollbooth since httptrottle is a fork of it.